 - Price: $

 The Rapid 4 is really quick and easy to set up – you essentially just have to take off the bag, unfold the poles, and raise it up before staking it in the ground.
-We’ve included a video below so you can see how easy it is.
 It also has a generous max height of 80 inches (6 ft.
 8 in.) and near vertical walls, so there’s plenty of standing room even though it’s one of the smaller tents on this list.

 Although we couldn’t find any information on the waterhead rating, we think this tent is high quality enough for campers who want a tent that’s built to last.
 It has lots of headroom for a 4 person tent, and the fabric and poles are made of high quality materials.
-Plus, it’s one of the highest rated tents on our list, and it also comes in a 6 person capacity.
+Plus, it’s one of the highest rated instant camping tents on our list, and the tent comes in a 6 person capacity.

 - Weight: 20 lbs.
 8 oz.